 The simplest possible solar battery charging circuit is just to connect the positive wire from a solar panel to the positive battery terminal, and the negative solar panel wire to the negative battery terminal.

-The second problem is more serious - the solar panel, if left on it's own, can overcharge the battery.
+2) This problem is more serious - the solar panel, if left on it's own, can overcharge the battery.
 To avoid this you are better to use a charge controller, which has circuitry to stop power flowing from the solar panel to the battery when the battery is full.